richarddun/zipper/README.md

 - spacebar = jump
 - x = attack with sword
 - left mouse click (and hold) - aim character
-- while mouse button held, press 'z' - move until collision with object
-- character will stay attached until mouse button is removed.
+- mouse button release moves character quickly in the direction of the last touch point